testpossessed/jsBuilder/README.md

 Personally I find this more expressive and readable than the template example.

 Ok you say, so this is all well and good, but sometimes I want a collection of objects with a more complicated setup.
 Maybe I want the first couple of objects to have one set of values, then the next three something different and the last few with yet another set of values.

 And I say, no problem jsBuilder can help you there with its **theFirst**, **theNext**, **theLast** and **theRemainder** methods.
-These methods can all be used in conjuction with a template to setup the base requirements of generated objects and only override specific members.
+These methods can all be used in conjunction with a template to setup the base requirements of generated objects and only override specific members.
 I will present each of these methods and their affect, then provide a complex example that shows them off.

 ###### theFirst
 Sets the context of the builder to the first *n* objects generated.
 Subsequent calls to **with** affect only the first specified subset of objects in the collection.
-Each time it is called it overrides any previous specfication for the first *n* objects.
+Each time it is called it overrides any previous specification for the first *n* objects.

 ###### theNext
 Sets the context of the builder to the next *n* objects generated.
 An error will be thrown if **theNext** is used without first using **theFirst** or the specified number combined with previous numbers exceeds the specified size of the collection.
 It can be called multiple times and each subset starts after the preceding first *n* or next *n* subset.

 ##### theLast
 Sets the context of the builder to the last *n* objects generated.
 You can use **theLast** on its own but if you have used **theFirst** with or without **theNext** it will throw an error if the combined total of items specified exceeds the size of the collection.

 ##### theRemainder
 Sets the context of the builder to the objects that are not covered by any of the **theXXXX** *n* methods.
 Internally this is the context you start with so it is not essential to use it, you would get the same effect by calling **with** on the builder before any of the **theXXXX** *n* methods but it can help in explicitly expressing intent.

 ```javascript
 var myCollection = builder.create(10)